 - Vehicle friction products: Clutches and brake components

-Countries that have enacted comprehensive asbestos bans before the United States
+Countries that have enacted comprehensive bans on the substance before the United States

 What the Ban Does NOT Cover